Fcornaire/TF.EX/README.md

 You have the option to change your tag in the in game option.
 You can also change the input delay but leaving it 2 is a good start.

-You should also be able to see 2 new versus mode:
+You should also be able to see 2 new versus mode (All the way to the right):

 1. Netplay Quickplay : Play against a randomly choosed opponent 'close' to your location.
 Choose the mode and wait until the game find an opponent, then choose a character and play
 2. Netplay Direct: Play against someone in particular (by exchanging code connection).